 - Don’t Allow Yourself To Cheat.
 In most cases, cheating is utilizing momentum as a substitute for the strength of your primary muscle.
 Sometimes, a little bit cheating on your final rep can be beneficial to overload your muscle, although not for more than a handful of reps.

-Recap Of Resistance Band Bent Leg Raises
+Revamp Your Core with Resistance Band Bent Leg Raises